Muirfield/pocketmine-plugins/ManyWorlds/README.md

 ## Issues

-* World names can not contain spaces.
+* New world names can not contain spaces.

 # Changes